RAK7391 WisGate Connect Datasheet

 Software

-A custom «distro» for the WisGate Connect called RAKPiOS has been prepared.
-The RAKPiOS is a fork of the Raspberry Pi OS with all the required drivers to use the device, some security changes, helper scripts, and Docker included by default.
+A custom distribution for the WisGate Connect, called RAKPiOS, has been developed.
+RAKPiOS is a fork of the Raspberry Pi OS, featuring all the necessary drivers for the device, security enhancements, helper scripts, and Docker preinstalled.

 You can easily deploy several IoT services from a curated list of docker containers available from the device.